BenjaminBarr/CC-HFC/README.md

 # CC-HFC -
-  *HFC is a high fat casein diet, denoted such as a congruent study utilized another protein source.*
+  *HFC is a high fat casein diet, denoted as such to avoid confusion with a congruent study utilizing another protein source.*
     HFC == HF

 CC and High Fat Casein Diet for C3H/HeJ